stytchauth/stytch-nextjs-app-router-example/README.md

 ## Overview

-This example application demonstrates how one may use Stytch within a Next.js 13 application using the new [App router](https://nextjs.org/docs/app/building-your-application/routing#the-app-router).
+This example application demonstrates how one may use Stytch within a Next.js 13 application using the new [App Router](https://nextjs.org/docs/app/building-your-application/routing#the-app-router).
+If you'd like to see an example of Stytch with Next.js's Page Router, you can find it [here](https://github.com/stytchauth/stytch-nextjs-example).

-In Next.js 13's App router, you may use both [Client](https://nextjs.org/docs/getting-started/react-essentials#client-components) and [Server](https://nextjs.org/docs/getting-started/react-essentials#server-components) components. **This example app primarily uses Client components, however you can see an example of a Server component in `/src/components/Authenticate.js`**.
+In Next.js 13's App Router, you may use both [Client](https://nextjs.org/docs/getting-started/react-essentials#client-components) and [Server](https://nextjs.org/docs/getting-started/react-essentials#server-components) components. **This example app primarily uses Client components, however you can see an example of a Server component in `/src/components/Authenticate.js`**.
 Our [Next.js SDK](https://stytch.com/docs/sdks/javascript-sdk) is compatible with Client components, so anywhere you use it, ensure that you include `'use client'` at the top of the component.
 If you'd like to use Server components, you may use our [Node Backend SDK](https://www.npmjs.com/package/stytch) to power your authentication flow.

 This application features Email Magic Links and Google OAuth authentication.
 You can use this application's source code as a learning resource, or use it as a jumping off point for your own project.
 We are excited to see what you build with Stytch!